 choice, but often accompanied by great fear, anxiety, and concern for

 the unknown.
-Although help is desired, a person or a family member going
+Although help is desired, a persons going through the problem

 Thelma McMillen, we are aware of what someone may be feeling, and we are keenly aware

 of the trust either they themselves, or their family members, place in

 us.
 It is quite often the most important decision of their lives, and

 we take that responsibility very seriously.
 As a result, we do everything

 we can to make a person feel safe and secure, and that they are in competent